YoavGivati/gordon/docs/project.rst

 Description                  Base Name of the bucket gordon will use to store the source code of your lambdas and Cloudformation templates.
 ===========================  ================================================================================================================

-Because the source code and the lambdas needs to be in the same region, gordon will create on bucket per region and stage following the following format:
+Because the source code and the lambdas needs to be in the same region, gordon will create one bucket per region and stage following the following format:

 ``$CODE_BUCKET-$REGION-$STAGE``.